Analytical exploration of the optomechanical attractor diagram and of limit cycles

 While cooling motion is one of the cornerstones of cavity optomechanics, we focus here on the amplification features.
 Indeed, the light-induced forces can also result in a negative contribution to the overall damping rate.
 Initially, this increases the mechanical quality factor (Q) of the mechanical degree of freedom (for example, a cantilever), thereby amplifying the response to any noise source acting on the cantilever.
 Once the overall ‘damping rate’ becomes negative, which can occur simply by increasing the light power entering the cavity, the system no longer exhibits damping behaviour but instead displays instability \cite{dorsel1983optical,braginsky2001parametric}.\\

+More precisely, we begin with the work carried out on a standard optomechanical system \cite{marquardt2006dynamical,marquardt2007quantum}, which involves a high-finesse optical cavity formed by two mirrors: one fixed and the other mounted on a flexible cantilever.
+The position of the movable mirror, $x$, affects the cavity length, thereby shifting the resonance frequency and modulating the amplitude of the light inside the cavity, $\alpha$.
+The radiation pressure force, proportional to \(|\alpha|^2\), acts back on the mirror to create a coupled optomechanical system.
+This nonlinear coupling gives rise to complex dynamical phenomena, including multistability and self-sustained oscillations.
+For certain parameters, the static force balance has multiple stable points, leading to bistability.
+The combination of radiation pressure delays and mechanical damping creates dynamical instabilities, causing self-sustained oscillations of the cantilever.
+The system exhibits a range of stable oscillation amplitudes (dynamic attractors) that depend on the detuning, \(x_0\) and the ratio between the mechanical and radiation pressure \(\Gamma/P\).\\

-In the initial section, we present a methodology for the analytical study of the ensuing attractor diagram that has been numerically outlined in references \cite{marquardt2006dynamical,marquardt2007quantum}.
+In the next section, we present a methodology for the analytical study of the expression for the radiation pressure in the above described model and then the ensuing attractor diagram that has been numerically outlined in references \cite{marquardt2006dynamical,marquardt2007quantum}.